cutthroat78/Language-Learning-Resources/README.md

 - Remove : from headings (I think just looks nicer)
 - Make non-language sections in pages that need it and sort/add links based of that
 - Sort Langauge based of family [Ethnologue](https://www.ethnologue.com/browse/families)
+- Make folder called langauges and put all langauges files in it and change links to redirect to right file
 ### Languages To Find Resources for/Research
 - Mohawk
 - Seneca